GemTalk/Sparkle/Documentation/SparkleInstall.md

 ### Inspecting objects

-To execute code and inspect the results, enter a GemStone Smalltalk expression in the lower Evaluator pane, and accept (Ctrl-S).
+To execute code and inspect the results, enter a GemStone Smalltalk expression in the lower Evaluator pane of an existing Inspector, and accept (Ctrl-S).
 The window will split, with the inspector pane appearing on the right, with a green header.
 Selecting fields within this objects will add panes to the right, containing inspectors on each objects that is selected.
 Deselecting a field will remove the inspector pane.
-You may open a new Sparkle Object Explorer using the Sparkle Connections Launcher toolbar item **Evaluator**.
+You may open a new Sparkle Object Explorer (Inspector) using the Sparkle Connections Launcher toolbar item **Evaluator**.

 ### Debugging

-If an error occurs in the executed code, a stack pane, with a red header, will appear, instead of an inspector.
+If an error occurs in the executed code, the debugger stack pane, with a red header, will appear on the right of the Inspector.
 Selecting frames within this stack adds panes with frame details, including method source and variables, to the right; this is similar to how object inspection is handled.

+You can open a debugger to step through code by using Control-D (Debug menu item ) in the Evaluator pane of the Inspector.

 #### Inspecting stack variables